publi0/ingresso-finder-cli/README.md

 ### Use o Ingresso.com diretamente do terminal

 ### Features
-- Buscar Ingressos por Cidade
+- Buscar Sessões por Cidade
-- Buscar Ingressos por Filme
+- Buscar Sessões por Filme

 ### How to Use